ipython/ipython-website/uninstall_issue.rst

 We are currently working in fixing this bug and making a new release.
-However, if after uninstalling HyperSpy 0.6 you want to carry on using it you can safely reinstall HyperSpy 0.6 *without changing the default installation folder*.
+However, if after uninstalling HyperSpy 0.6 you want to carry on using it you can safely reinstall HyperSpy 0.6 *as long as you don't change the default installation folder*.

 Manually uninstalling HyperSpy 0.6 in Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 Note::

-   You only need to uninstall HyperSpy following this instructions if your
+   You only need to uninstall HyperSpy following these instructions if your
    installation is affected by this bug.

 Uninstall the context menu entries